alejandromumo/alejandromumo/README.md

 - ⚡ Fun fact: ...
 -->

+I am a computer engineer with a background in Computer Networks, highly interested in programming and infrastructure.

+Recently I have been doing mostly backend development with Python, PostgreSQL and ElasticSearch.

+I am actively working on my front-end skills with React and TailwindCSS - the latter I used to build [my website](https://alejandromumo.github.io/alejandromumo/)!

-🔭 I’m currently working on [Zenodo](https://zenodo.org/), an open-access digital repository for research data, built to ensure everyone can join Open Science.
+🔭 I’m currently working on [Zenodo](https://zenodo.org/), the world's largest open-access repository for research data, built to ensure everyone can join Open Science.

 👯 Part of the [InvenioRDM](https://inveniosoftware.org/products/rdm/) community and core developer of the [InvenioRDM framework](https://inveniordm.docs.cern.ch/).

-# 😎 Things I built so far
+## 😎 Things I built so far

-At Zenodo, I worked on multiple features such as:
+At Zenodo and InvenioRDM, I worked on multiple features such as:

-## European Open Repository Collections
+### European Open Repository Collections

 Collections organize the contents of a Zenodo community in logical sets of records.
 For the European Open Repository, these can be a set of records that share the same funding or are from the same discipline (e.g. `Natural Sciences`).